amatherne/amatherne.github.io/index.md

       a diet is the best defense.
 No, I did not kill Kitty.
 However, I am going to oblige and answer the nice officer's questions because I am an honest man with no secrets to hide.
-  - icon: uploads/collections/Metronome_173952.png
-    title: To Click or<br/>not to Click
-    text: I don't criticize you!
-And if you're worried about criticism, sometimes a diet is the best defense.
-No, I did not kill Kitty.
-However, I am going to oblige and answer the nice officer's questions because I am an honest man with no secrets to hide.

 ---
 foo bar